The Yellowstone Project

 Plan now to work in this remarkable setting!

-- You will be guided by leading naturalists and environmentalists who live and work in the Yellowstone area and be accompanied by two SXU faculty members.
+- You will be guided by leading naturalists and environmentalists who live and work in the Yellowstone area and be accompanied by three SXU faculty members.

 - Additionally, you will meet with local ranch families to hear their views about migrating bison and predatory wolves.

-- Travel will take place during the week of spring break (March 4-10).
-Participants must enroll in HON 320 for the Spring 2018 semester.
+- Travel will take place during the week of spring break (March 9-15, 2020).
+Participants must have taken PHIL 242 in fall semester of 2019 and will be selected based on the final project submitted for this class.

 - Students are encouraged to develop individual research projects in either the biological sciences (with David Elmendorf, Ph.D.) or political philosophy (with Thomas Thorp, Ph.D.).